flionx/boost-clock/README.md

 - Repeat - number of additional repetitions of the timer end sound.

 - Themes (under development, only dark and light themes are available)

+### Authorisation
+- You can ‘Login’ or ‘create an account’, with mail and password, or log in with your google account.

 ## Screenshots
 ![Главная](https://github.com/user-attachments/assets/1c0452d3-b845-4984-8d05-ada868c49848)
 ![Таймер](https://github.com/user-attachments/assets/365f7d28-daf1-469f-bf11-3f550ebd35a4)